 There are multiple ways failure can occur.
 The vendor could close its doors, which happens even to the huge companies.
 Production could start and quality issues can arise.
 Management can change unexpectedly and leave you with the a useless contract.
 Companies pivot and stop offering certain services.
 Some of the issues with vendors can be mitigated by proper vendor vetting, however you can’t catch everything every time, especially if you don’t have an established relationship with the vendor.

 Material costs can sometimes swing in price drastically.
 We live in a global economy and pricing on materials change based on a number of things.
 Lower volumes always cost more than larger volumes.
 How much is large depends on the manufacturing process.
 Manufacturing for a Kickstarter campaign typically doesn’t create enough volume to be considered high volume.
 That being said, it can happen and planning for it just in case is worth the time, especially if you have goals for higher volumes shortly after your campaign ends.
 Manufacturing for a product based Kickstarter is different than other types of launches.

 If you keep these things in mind, you can prepare for them.
 Managing your kickstarters and manufacturing is something anyone can do, but not always well.
-By working with a firm like us you can make ensure your Kickstarter delivery happens on time.
+By working with a firm like us you can make ensure your Kickstarter delivery happens on time and outsource your sourcing.
 Planning out your Kickstarter and manufacturing is the key to success.
 Back-up manufacturers, existing relationships, keeping your spot in production, and avoiding vendor failures are all things we can help with.